andre-abadi/oal/README.md

 ### Model 01 - Naive Bayes

 [SMLTAR 7.1.1](https://smltar.com/mlclassification#classfirstmodel)

+For this model, we implement a new tune-able recipe.
+This second recipe is similar to the first, with unfiltered tokenization, but this time with the top *n* tokens set for tuning between 500 and 5000, and TF-IDF applied subsequently as with the previous recipe.

 A Naive Bayes classifier applies Bayes’ Theorem to predict class membership by calculating conditional probabilities, making the “naive”